Kane-dylan/LSOYS-Game/README.md

   - Touch controls for mobile devices
   - Game over screen with restart options
 - **Basic sound effects** - Audio feedback for jumps, game music, and game over events

+## Known issues

+In the mobile screen the game is little hard to controle for the user.

 ## Development